A Crime/S.I.R. optimal control problem: Numerical simulations and Discussions

-The values used in this numerical exercise are based on data from the En la Buena program, provided by the Cali Security Observatory.
-The dataset includes a total of 1,539 young individuals, of whom 1,357 are classified as susceptible (S), 136 as infected (I), and the remainder as recovered (R).
-Guided by the results of the sensitivity analysis, we focus particularly on the parameter $\beta$, which governs the transmission dynamics from the susceptible to the infected compartment.
-The analysis indicates that when beta is low, the dynamics are dominated by the infected group I. In this context, susceptible individuals (representing vulnerable youth at risk of becoming involved in criminal activity) are rapidly converted into infected individuals, modeled as those actively engaged in delinquent or gang-related behavior.
-The model shows that for very low values of beta; this conversion occurs at an accelerated rate.
-Specifically, when $\beta =2$, the susceptible population persists until approximately period 15; when $\beta=1$, it disappears by period 3; when $\beta= 0.5$, by period 1.5; and for $\beta \leq 0.3$, the susceptible group is effectively depleted immediately.
+The model shows that for very low values of $\beta$; this conversion occurs at an accelerated rate.
+Specifically, when $\beta =2$, the susceptible population persists until approximately period 15; when $\beta=1$, it disappears by period 3; when $\beta= 0.5$, by period $1.5$; and for $\beta \leq 0.3$, the susceptible group is effectively depleted immediately.
 This rapid exhaustion of the susceptible pool illustrates the severity of contagion-like dynamics in environments with high rates of criminal influence.
 Additionally, the parameter $\Omega$, which represents the fraction of individuals returning to the susceptible group after release from the juvenile penal system (SRPA), is assumed to be small.
-Under these conditions, the infected population becomes dominant, implying that the community is effectively under the control of criminals (I individuals).
+Under these conditions, the infected population becomes dominant, implying that the community is effectively under the control of criminals ($I$ individuals).
 Such dynamics are characteristic of high-crime communities, where intervention is essential.
-Therefore, it is crucial to implement control strategies aimed at reducing the prevalence of infected individuals and increasing the proportion of recovered individuals (R) who reintegrate into the susceptible group (S) through processes of rehabilitation and desistance.
-Given the constraints on public funding, these interventions must be designed to be both effective and economically viable.
+Therefore, it is crucial to implement control strategies that aim to reduce the prevalence of infected individuals and increase the proportion of recovered individuals $R$ who reintegrate into the susceptible group $S$ through rehabilitation and desistance processes.
+Given the constraints on public funding, these interventions must be designed to be effective and economically viable.

-We conducted a simulation applying the control $u_1$, as specified in the system \ref{full hamiltonian system}, while maintaining all parameters consistent with the previous exercises, except for beta, which was set to 0.3 (a value corresponding to a significant capture rate).
-The following graph represents the trajectories of the state variables S, I, and R over time.